-“It took us about 9 days last August to execute it, and I am so proud everytime I see it from my gallery at 65 Allen Street, just a half block away,” says Mickey.
-The featured leaders, cultural producers, advocates, and entertainers included in the mural are Gertrude Stein, James Baldwin, Bayard Rustin, Audre Lorde, Henry “Harry” Hay Jr., Hal Call, Frank O’Hara, William “Bill” H. Gardner, Don Licht, Dr. James “Jim” D. Haynes, Madeline Davis, Ann Hubbard, Sam Loliger, Don Behr, Mark Bozer, Mary Thomas, Bobbi Prebis, Alexis DeVeaux, Leslie Feinberg, Marsha P. Johnson, Sylvia Rivera, Miss Major Griffin-Gracy, Tangarra, Dorian Corey, Vicky Vogue, Carol Speser, Peggie Ames, Conde Peoples, and Barbra Kavanaugh.
+“It took us about 9 days last August to execute it, and I am so proud every time I see it from my gallery at 65 Allen Street, just a half-block away,” says Mickey.
+The featured leaders, cultural producers, advocates, and entertainers included in the mural are Gertrude Stein, James Baldwin, Bayard Rustin, Audre Lorde, Henry “Harry” Hay Jr., Hal Call, Frank O’Hara, William “Bill” H. Gardner, Don Licht, Dr. James “Jim” D. Haynes, Madeline Davis, Ann Hubbard, Sam Loliger, Don Behr, Mark Bozer, Mary Thomas, Bobbi Prebis, Alexis DeVeaux, Leslie Feinberg, Marsha P. Johnson, Sylvia Rivera, Miss Major Griffin-Gracy, Tangarra, Dorian Corey, Vicky Vogue, Carol Speser, Peggie Ames, and Conde Peoples.

 Adrienne Hill & Ana Grujić